neurolabusc/LewinerMarchingCubes/README.md

 ## About

 This is a simple NIfTI to mesh implementation using the [AFNI marching cubes](https://github.com/afni/afni/tree/25e77d564f2c67ff480fa99a7b8e48ec2d9a89fc/src/SUMA/MarchingCubes) code.
-Ziad Saad ported the [C++ algorithm of Thomas Lewiner](http://thomas.lewiner.org/pdfs/marching_cubes_jgt.pdf) to C. This is a minimal project for demonstration only.
+Ziad Saad ported the [C++ algorithm of Thomas Lewiner](http://thomas.lewiner.org/pdfs/marching_cubes_jgt.pdf) to C. Ziad's original port used the lookup table dated 13/07/2002, whereas this repository updates this to the tables from 12/08/2002.
+This updated table provides consistent winding order for triangles.
+This is a minimal project for demonstration only.
 Users seeking useful features should consider [nii2mesh](https://github.com/neurolabusc/nii2mesh) instead.

 ##Compiling

-The following code will download, compile and run the project on a Unix (Linux, macOS) computer.
+The following C code will download, compile and run the project on a Unix (Linux, macOS) computer.
 In this example, the executable is applied to the included NIfTI image `bet.nii` with an isosurface of 128 (e.g. voxel brighter than 128 will be considered opaque brain, darker will be considered transparent air).
 The example also runs the software without arguments, creating a series of test objects.
 In both cases, [PLY format](http://paulbourke.net/dataformats/ply/) meshes are created.

 ```
 git clone https://github.com/neurolabusc/LewinerMarchingCubes